-Growing vegetables doesn’t mean to be boring.
+Growing vegetables doesn’t need to be boring.
 You can create a Decorative Container Vegetable Garden with these tips!

 1. Grow Ornamental Vegetables